kamilkhanlab/nonogram-ilp/README.md

 *   `[name]sC.csv`: spreadsheet containing block lengths in each column
 *   `[name]cR.csv`: spreadsheet containing block colors in each row
 *   `[name]cC.csv`: spreadsheet containing block colors in each column
 *   `[name].inc`: GAMS code to define compile-time variables `size` and `nColors`. `size` is an upper bound on the number of rows and the number of columns in the instance, and `nColors` is an upper bound on the number of colors in the instance (not including white/colorless).

+Examples of these input files are included with `p16` as the "`[name]`", illustrating the files' expected formats.
+These input files were generated automatically using the Python utility described in the next section.

 #### Importing from Webpbn